Table of Contents

 |Class IV||Larynx structures and epiglottis cannot be adjusted.
 Only soft palate visible.|

 The size of mandibular space is another object of examination.
 Mandibular space includes the oral cavity and upper throat, thus focusing on the space in front of the larynx.
-In this case, we estimate the distance between the chin and jaw line.
+We estimate the distance between the chin and jaw line.
 The throat is usually clearly visible at a distance of > 9 cm (adults) (the Mallampati score).

-In addition, the reclination ability of the head must be checked.
-How far the patient’s head can be extended in the reclination position is important in the introduction of the laryngoscope.
-In this case, the patient’s head is hyperextended in order to reach a common axis of the mouth, the pharynx and the larynx.
+How far the patient’s head can be extended is important in the introduction of the laryngoscope.
+The patient’s head is hyperextended in order to reach a common axis of the mouth, the pharynx and the larynx.
 Measures for dealing with difficult airways must be taken (see below) if this is not possible, e.g. in the case of the cervical spine stiffness in the context of ankylosing spondylitis, or it is only possible to a limited extent, for instance, due to cervical spine injuries.
-Normal hyperextensibility of the head is approximately 35 degrees.
-In order to fix this angle, after seating the patient upright with his/her head straight ahead, he/she is asked to overstretch it.
+Normal extension of the head is approximately 35 degrees.

-Last but not least, the dental status also plays an important role in airway management.
+Dental status also plays an important role in airway management.
 Are there prostheses which must be removed before the procedure, or loose front teeth?
-Caution should be exercised when intubating: a loose tooth is already annoying enough as it may fall in the oral cavity of the patient during anesthesia.
-It also poses a risk of aspiration and swallowing.
-Dental status is exceptionally important for the patient and doctor in order to be able to provide evidence that an injury of the patient has not occured due to intubation.
+Caution should be exercised when intubating.
+A loose tooth poses a risk of aspiration and swallowing.

 At a glance: Assessment of the respiratory tract